MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     ## 9          Portugal             EUR        21  0.2
     ## 10      Netherlands             EUR        17  0.2

-The table above shows that the United States (US) is the most frequent company location, being 86.8% of the total.
+The table presented above shows that the United States is the most frequent company location, being 86.8% of the total.
 The column `salary_in_usd` represents the annual gross salary converted to USD.
 This uniform currency conversion aids in global salary comparisons and analyses.

 - **Analyzing the `company_size` and `work_setting`: unique values and
   frequency**

-The column `company_size` has three unique values: `S` (small), `M`(medium), and `L` (large).
-The column `work_setting` also has three unique values `[Hybrid, In-person, Remote]`.
-I present the distribution of these columns in the form of a **pivot table**, where I transform the `work_setting` unique values into new columns.
+The `company_size` column encompasses three distinct values: `S` (small), `M` (medium), and `L` (large).
+Simultaneously, the `work_setting` column features three unique values within the range of `[Hybrid, In-person, Remote]`.
+I illustrate the distribution of these columns through a **pivot table**, wherein I reconfigure the unique values of the `work_setting` column into new individual columns.

 ``` r
 summary_table <- data_df %>% #create a summary table